we-make-websites/wmw-coding-guidelines/javascript-vue-sfc/README.md

 const bar = {
   foo: true,
-  bar: false,
+  'bar-baz': false,
 }
 ```

-* Each property in an object should be on a newline if there are more than two properties
+* Each property in an object should be on a newline if there are multiple properties
-* For single property objects there should be a space inside the opening and closing braces
+* For single property objects there should be a space after the opening brace and before the closing brace
-* Keys should not use single quotations (`'`) where the key is a single word
+* Single word keys should not use an apostrophes/single quotations (`'`)
-* All properties in an object must always have a trailing comma
+* All properties in a multi line object must always have a trailing comma

 [ꜛ Back to TOC](#table-of-contents)